Hausdorff dimension in graph matchbox manifolds: Introduction

 \begin{enumerate} \item $\fM$ must admit a foliated atlas $\cQ$ and a metric $d_{\fM}$, such that the generators of the holonomy pseudogroup associated to $\cQ$ are bi-Lipschitz maps with respect to the metric induced on the transversal by $d_{\fM}$. \item There must exist a homeomorphism onto its image $\phi: \fM \to M$ which is a bi-Lipschitz map. \end{enumerate}

 We show in Section \ref{gmm-section}, that the pseudogroup $\G_n$ acting on the space of pointed trees $(X_n,d_n)$ is generated by bi-Lipschitz maps.
-Then we have the following consequence of Theorem \ref{thm-main1}.
+Then we have the following consequence of Proposition \ref{prop-subsets}.

-\begin{thm} Let $F_n$, $n \geq 2$, be a free group on $n$ generators, and $(X_n,d_n)$ be the associated space of pointed trees with ball metric.
-Let $\fM_n$ be a suspension of the natural pseudogroup action on $(X_n,d_n)$.
-Then for $r\geq 1$, the lamination $\fM_n$ cannot be embedded as a subset of a $C^\infty$-manifold with $C^{\infty,r}$ foliation of any codimension by a bi-Lipschitz homeomorphism onto its image. \end{thm}
+\begin{prop} Let $F_n$, $n \geq 2$, be a free group on $n$ generators, and $(X_n,d_n)$ be the associated space of pointed trees with ball metric.
+Let $\fM_n$ be the suspension of the natural pseudogroup action on $(X_n,d_n)$ as in \cite{Ghys1999}.
+Then for $r\geq 1$, the lamination $\fM_n$ cannot be embedded as a foliated subset of a $C^\infty$-manifold with a $C^{\infty,r}$ foliation of any codimension by a bi-Lipschitz homeomorphism onto its image. \end{prop}

-Theorem \ref{thm-main3} is a consequence of the facts, that bi-Lipschitz embeddings preserve the Hausdorff dimension of sets \cite{Pesin1997}, and that the Hausdorff dimension of a subset of a manifold is equal to at most the dimension of the ambient manifold.
-Theorem \ref{thm-main3} gives an example of a lamination $\fM_n$ with metric $d_{\fM}$ which satisfies Condition \eqref{cons-1}, but does not satisfy Condition \eqref{cons-2}.
+Proposition \ref{prop-main3} is a consequence of the facts, that bi-Lipschitz embeddings preserve the Hausdorff dimension of sets \cite{Pesin1997}, and that the Hausdorff dimension of a subset of a manifold is equal to at most the dimension of the ambient manifold.
+Proposition \ref{prop-main3} gives an example of a lamination $\fM_n$ with metric $d_{\fM}$ which satisfies Condition \eqref{cons-1}, but does not satisfy Condition \eqref{cons-2}.

-Although one can construct examples of metrics on Cantor sets, so that their Hausdorff dimension is infinite, in all examples, known to the author, it seems problematic to equip these Cantor sets with a pseudogroup dynamical system so that the system is compactly generated, and the generators are bi-Lipschitz maps relative to the metric.
-Thus the space of graph matchbox manifolds in Theorem \ref{thm-main3} seems to be the first known example of its kind.
+Although one can construct examples of metrics on Cantor sets, so that their Hausdorff dimension is infinite, in all examples known to the author, it seems problematic to equip these Cantor sets with a pseudogroup dynamical system so that the system is compactly generated, and the generators are bi-Lipschitz maps relative to the metric.
+Thus the space of graph matchbox manifolds in Proposition \ref{prop-main3} seems to be the first known example of its kind.